courtneytk/Maze-Solver-COMP2601/README.md

 An AVD is used to run the program.
 In particular, it's called Pixel 4 API 31 (but should work on any Pixel device in general).

-Make sure to CLEAN, RE-BUILD, and RUN the program upon opening the code within Xcode (the suggested platform to use if possible).
+Make sure to CLEAN, RE-BUILD, and RUN the program upon opening the code within Android Studio (the suggested platform to use if possible).